patternfly/patternfly-org/packages/v4/src/content/get-started/develop.md

 The CSS variable system enables you to easily customize things like color or shape without overwriting existing PatternFly styles.

 [**Learn more and view CSS variables**](/developer-resources/global-css-variables) <i class="ws-content-blueArrow fas fa-arrow-right pf-u-mx-sm"></i>

+### Testing

+Many PatternFly components comply with the Open UI Automation (OUIA) guidelines, which are designed to ease the burder of creating and maintaining automated testing environments.
+Additional details about Open UI Automation and the full list of compliant components can be found on the [Open UI Automation page](/developer-resources/open-ui-automation).